SeanHRN/krita-renpy-scripter/manual.md

 For this, the Scale Percentage Size Calculator helps.
 Enter a percentage, and the text label will say the dimensions of the image at that scale.

 Currently, the margin option nudges the `(x, y)` coordinates of the image up and left that many pixels.

+## Rename Batch-Exported Files (Name Pending)
+This feature is accessed with a checkbox.
+When it's active, pressing export will also copy over the batch-exported images of the smallest scale to a new folder in which they don't have the Batch Exporter's `_@[scale]x` suffix, so that those images are ready to cut and paste into the Ren'Py project; you wouldn't need to rename the files manually.

 ## Ren'Py Formats
 ```